jloughry/help/README.md

 Help
 ====

-I'll just leave this here in case it helps somebody else some day.
+I'll just leave this here in case it might help somebody else some day.
+Some of these items are copied from my old development blog I started on the **Radiant Mercury** program at Lockheed Martin.

 Workaround for lack of SFTP support in Sea Monkey Composer:
 -----------------------------------------------------------